 Prep - Year 6

-In the Early Years of Burke Hall (Foundation - Year 2) a deliberate focus on the core learning areas of Literacy, Numeracy and Digital Technologies takes precedence.
+In the Early Years of Junior School, a deliberate focus on the core learning areas of Literacy, Numeracy and Digital Technologies takes precedence.
 These key areas of curriculum are designed around our Expeditions (outdoor education) program and provide students with a rich stimulus for learning.
 Our Expeditions program enriches and extends students’ learning beyond the classroom, to our stunning local environment where weekly adventures foster a sense of wonder and discovery.

 Our significant curriculum shift in Years 3 and 4 challenges students to become academically courageous.
 Through connections to industry and the application of knowledge to real-world contexts, our approach to learning is innovative, future-focused and driven by our bespoke ASPIRE curriculum framework.